dendronhq/dendron-site/vault/dendron.faq.md

 ### I want to push all my note to my git repository periodically

-This can be done with some extensions that are external to Dendron such as:
+This can be done using some extensions that are external to Dendron such as:

 1. [autogit](https://marketplace.visualstudio.com/items?itemName=zeitnergmbh.auto-git)
 2. [gitdoc](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gitdoc)